Kangyu-Ji/LeafVAE/README.md

 - sklearn https://scikit-learn.org/ (any version should work)

 ## Explainability
-Pixel-level explainability, achieved by combining spectral signature composition with interpretable machine learning methods, identifies regions with abnormal spectral characteristics and highlights areas of the leaf that contribute to model predictions.
+The combination of spectral-signature clustering and Shapley-based feature explanations can show which parts of the leaf have unusual spectral patterns and reveal which areas most influence the model’s predictions.
 ![alt text](https://github.com/Kangyu-Ji/LeafVAE/blob/main/Figure/Fig2.png?raw=true)